 If you require more help on this, we’re happy to help.
 Our pretix Enterprise support team has built and helped building, scaling and load-testing pretix installations at any scale and we’re looking forward to work with you on fine-tuning your system.
 If you intend to sell more than a thousand tickets in a very short amount of time, we highly recommend reaching out and at least talking this through.
 Just get in touch at email@example.com!

-There’s mainly two reasons to scale up a pretix installation beyond a single server:
+There are two main reasons for scaling up a pretix installation beyond a single server:

 You are very unlikely to require scaling for other reasons, such as having too much data in your database.

 A pretix installation usually consists of the following components which run performance-relevant processes:

 pretix-webis the Django-based web application that serves all user interaction.

 pretix-workeris a Celery-based application that processes tasks that should be run asynchronously outside of the web application process.

 A PostgreSQL database keeps all the important data and processes the actual transactions.